sci-42ver/SICP_SDF/SDF_notes.md

 - > We redefine should-be-crowned? and crown-piece to use the piece type, so they behave the same as before, but they are no longer part of the core domain model.
   > we will abstract away the checkers-specific parts and hide many of the details of the domain model.
   IMHO so "the core domain model" is all defined in `game-interpreter.scm`.
 The details are defined in *rules*.
-  > > The domain model we will use has three abstract types.
+  > The domain model we will use has *three abstract types*.
   > The domain model's implementation is fairly complex, providing implementations of pieces, coordinates, and the board.
-  The rest are defined in `board.scm` and `coords.scm`.
+  > in which the *nouns* and verbs of the language are directly related to the problem domain The rest are defined in `board.scm` and `coords.scm`.
   > This is an informal description of a domain model for a class of board games.
   So *without codes*, it is just one definition of how we play one board game.